Q: How much do you charge to help me?

 Q: Can I travel with my plan?

 A: Yes!
-All Medicare Advantage plans are required to provide out-of-network emergency coverage and many are beginning to offer nationwide networks.
+All Medicare Advantage plans are required to provide out-of-network emergency coverage.
 Medicare supplements are generally accepted anywhere in the United States.
 Some plans may also offer limited coverage outside the United States.

 Q: How do I get drug coverage?